Sleeping in Airports

 What to Expect

-Helsinki Vantaa Airport consists of two terminals linked by a 250-metre long internal pedestrian corridor.
-While the corridor provides both airside and landside transit, the airside portions of the two terminals are divided by Schengen and non-Schengen areas.
-Navigating the airport is described as easy, and all passengers have access to numerous shops, restaurants, cafes and services both airside and landside, with some eateries offering 24 hour service.
+Helsinki Vantaa Airport has a large, single terminal with domestic and Schengen flights departing from gates 11-31 and long-haul and non-Schengen flights departing from gates 32-55.
+Navigating the airport is described as easy, and all passengers have access to numerous shops, restaurants, cafes and services both airside and landside, with some eateries offering 24-hour service.
 The airport has plenty of mobile charging stations and offers free WiFi.
 For additional services—including showers—and lounging options, passengers can pay to use one of the airport lounges.
-See Airport Lounges in the guide below for locations and rates.

 Sleeping in Helsinki Airport